AngusZA/symfony-goto-view/README.md

 # Symfony goto view

-Forked from Laravel go to view
+Forked from Laravel goto view

 # How to use